-We’re always on our feet and, as a result, the undergo a lot of wear and tear.
+We’re always on our feet and, as a result, they undergo a lot of wear and tear.
 That makes taking care of them all the more important.
 Taking the extra time to do a complete pedicure routine once every two to three weeks will ensure that your feet stay feeling fresh.

 The benefits of getting regular pedicures are enormous.
 In addition to improving both the smell and appearance of your feet, pedicures can also help prevent ingrown toenails and improve blood flow to your feet if you get a massage as part of your pedicure routine.